marciof/Eon/specification/specification.md

 ## Documentation

 Documentation should be written in [CommonMark](http://commonmark.org) format.
+Avoid verbs that are also nouns to prevent ambiguity.

 ## Naming